DarkKnighties/week3_submission_omkar/README.md

 Prints/logs a confirmation message everytime it publishes.
 #### q1_hello_world_listener.py
-Subcribes to the topic names '/new'
+Subcribes to the topic names '/new'.

+Logs the content of the message to the console (in this case, "Hello World !").

+## Question 2